 You might wake up after some hours of the surgery.
-He might be confused mental state after waking up, but after some time, he'll be conscious.
+He might be in a confused mental state after waking up, but after some time, he'll be conscious.

 The recovery team carefully monitors your vital signs, such as your heartbeat.
 They use several machines to assist in continuous monitoring.

-To facilitate breathing, the patient may have a tube inside his throat.
+To facilitate breathing, the patient may have a tube in their throat.
 This can be a little uncomfortable and won't let the patient talk.
 However, it is removed after 24 hours.

 You may also have a chest tube to drain excess fluid from the chest.

-You may not feel pain after surgery but can feel some soreness.
+You may not feel pain after surgery, but you can feel some soreness.
 He can ask for painkillers if needed.

 You will be able to perform daily activities like sitting and walking within 2 or 3 days after the operation.

 You can drink fluids the day after CABG.
 He can have normal foods when he can tolerate them.